madelyngreyes/readthedocs/docs/source/sections/webapp/Cohorts.rst

 Cohorts are a way of creating custom groupings of the samples and/or participants that you are interested in analyzing further.
-For example, you can create cohorts that span across multiple projects, only contain samples for which certain types of data are avaialble, or focus on specific phenotypic characteristics.
+For example, you can create cohorts that span across multiple projects, only contain samples for which certain types of data are available, or focus on specific phenotypic characteristics.

 Creating and saving a cohort
 ############################